TWal/SuperOS/README.md

 ### QEMU

 Once the disk is build you can test on QEMU with `make runqemud` if you want tho allow write on disk and `make runqemus` if not
+`make runqemuk` is the same than `runqemus` but write the logs in the terminal.

 If both case you can run `make connect` in an other terminal to open GDB on the OS and debug.